Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Along with 2-Step URLs, you can create Search Find Buy links with our URL shortener.
 When a shopper clicks on the link, they’ll be taken to a landing page with instructions on how to buy your product and up to date product information, before clicking through to Amazon.

 Integrations with the Facebook pixel, Google Analytics and Amazon Associates are all hooked up and ready to go.
-Just add your tracking ID in the link builder.
+Just add your tracking ID in the link shortener.
 You can also integrate your links with your own custom tracking code.

 You can integrate with your own domain, to link to your products using branded links.
 As well as adding your brand’s domain to your links, you can create short, share-friendly links and vanity URL slugs.